SBTHP presents the 13th annual Dia de los Muertos

 For more information www.sbthp.org or (805) 965-0093

-Celebrate Día de los Muertos, “Day of the Dead,” with a free family craft day and exhibit at Casa de la Guerra in downtown Santa Barbara.
-Discover the fascinating history of this special holiday while decorating sugar skulls, creating block prints, tin art and more.
-Exhibits will include a historical overview of the tradition and ofrendas (which translates to “offerings” on altars) created by Presidio descendant families.
-Traditional food such as pan de muerto (bread of the dead) and Mexican hot chocolate will be served.
+Celebrate Día de los Muertos, “Day of the Dead,” with a free family craft workshop at Casa de la Guerra in downtown Santa Barbara.
+Discover the fascinating history of this special holiday while making skeleton masks, decorating sugar skulls, designing traditional tissue paper marigolds and creating holiday prints and tin art.
+Traditional Día de los Muertos refreshments, including pan de muerto and Mexican hot chocolate, served.